FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Introduction

 \textbf{Limited handling of error recovery.} Garment manipulation tasks are long-horizon tasks that involve complex deformable object dynamics.
 Compared to previously dominant open-loop approaches for garment manipulation~\cite{canberk2022clothfunnels,xue2023unifoldingsampleefficientscalablegeneralizable}, closed-loop control offers the potential to retry after failures.
 However, if training data only contains perfect demonstrations, small errors at each step can accumulate and potentially cause the garment to enter previously unseen states, often resulting in task failure.
 This poses a significant challenge for learning robust policies.

-To address the scarcity of garment assets, we propose a garment mesh generation framework.
+To address the scarcity of garment assets, we propose a novel framework for generating garment assets.
 For each category of garment, we design a template whose geometry is controlled by a set of keypoints.
 We then apply generative models to synthesize texture maps for garments.
-This approach enables scalable garment mesh generation, and each mesh is accompanied by automatically generated keypoint annotations for subsequent demonstration generation and policy learning.
+This approach enables scalable garment mesh generation, and each mesh is accompanied by automatically generated semantic keypoint annotations for subsequent demonstration generation and policy learning.

 To handle out-of-distribution states, we introduce Keypoint-Gated DAgger (KG-DAgger).
 After training the initial policy network, we run the policy and use the previously automatically annotated keypoints to detect potential failure cases.
 When a failure is detected, a keypoint-based strategy is invoked to perform a correction.
 The corrected trajectories are then added to the dataset for further policy training.
+The final model is end-to-end: given the current observation, the model directly outputs the action sequence without requiring any additional hyperparameters.

 In summary, this work makes the following two key contributions: